aws-samples/aws-dataexchange-api-samples/providers/ruby/create-data-set-with-finalized-revision/README.md

-# All Entitled Data Sets
+# Create a New Data Set with a Finalized Revision

 This sample creates a new Data Set with a finalized revision using data in S3.